ybotman/ybotman.com/src/content/blog/x-chinese-meals-i-ate.md

 slug: "chinese-meals-i-ate"
 categories: ["food", "culture"]
 status: "draft"
-featuredImg: "/images/chinese-food-trip.jpg"
+featuredImg: "/images/Food.jpg"
 ---

 # Chinese Meals I Ate on This Trip

-Traveling through different parts of China, I tried some dishes that were both exciting and, for a newcomer, occasionally surprising.
+Traveling through different parts of Hong Kong, I tried some dishes that were both exciting and, for a newcomer, occasionally surprising.
 Here are a few highlights (or, depending on your taste buds, “fright-lights”) from my culinary adventure:

 1. **Goose Web Feet**
    Yes, goose *feet*.
 Served braised or in soup, these webbed delicacies are mostly about the **gelatinous texture**.
 If you can get over the look, the flavor can be quite rich, especially when seasoned with soy sauce, ginger, or star anise.